 Tips to help your septic system be prepared for winter…….

 Forget to mow!
 In other words, let the grass grow on your septic system in the fall.
 This includes the mound or drain field and above sewer lines and tanks; 6 inches of grass is recommended.
 This will give added insulation for your system during the cold winter months.

 Put covers on!
 Yes your septic system likes covers in the cold, just like you do!
-Purchase frost blankets from septicsafe.com.
+You can find and purchase frost blankets from our online store here .
 It is an easy and effective way to help insulate your septic system.
 If frost blankets are installed prior to freezing conditions, they trap the heat of the soil and reduce freezing problems associated with frost.
 The frost blanket is waterproof, so it sheds late fall rain and holds snow for added insulation.
 Each blanket is 6' wide and 25' long.
 The blankets have a surface R value of 1.5 and an air space R value of 3.43.
 Frost blankets can be used for added insulation over septic tanks, drain fields, and sewer lines to help prevent frost from building in the soil.
 Additional uses for the frost blankets: Perennial gardens, vegetable gardens and shrubs.

 Do Not Disturb!
 Limit activity around your septic system.
 This is important all year, but especially in the winter months.
 You should not drive any type of motorized vehicle on or around your septic system.
 If you do this in the winter, this can cause frost to penetrate deeper into the soil and may cause freeze up problems.
 Do not allow children to use your mound as a sledding hill and keep the snowmobiles off all parts of your septic system.
 Snow adds additional insulation; so let it lay as fallen.